wildcards-world/dapp/README.md

-Note: This repositry was originally cloned from [thisartworkisalwaysonsale](https://github.com/simondlr/thisartworkisalwaysonsale)
+Note: This repository was originally cloned from [thisartworkisalwaysonsale](https://github.com/simondlr/thisartworkisalwaysonsale)

 ## This Artwork Is Always On Sale (TAIAOS)